• Skip to primary navigation

 • In a mixing bowl, whisk the egg yolks and the caster sugar together until smooth

 • Pour the warm milk into the egg mixture, continuously whisking as you pour.
-Then pour the mixture, through a sieve and into a jug
+Then pour the mixture, through a fine sieve and into a jug

-• Bake for 15 minutes, then turn the oven down to 160C Fan/180C/350F/Gas Mark 4 for the final 10 minutes.
-Take the tarts out and let them cool for 30 minutes in the tin.
-Then remove from the tin using the greaseproof paper strips to assist you
+• Take the tarts out of the oven and let them cool for 30 minutes in the tin.
+Then remove from the tin using the greaseproof paper strips to assist you.
+If any custard did spill over the edges you may need to run a knife around the sides too

 • Store in the fridge and eat within 2 days